eafflu/runtime/README.md

 background.addChild(moon);
 ```

-and then see what you can make.
+Now see what you can make!

 Finally, depending on the background you've built, your heads-up-display may be hard to see or just plain ugly.
 Modify the colors used by `src/view/hud.js` to match your background.

 # Step 5 - Animation and Parallax

 Parallax is a technique in animation for giving the illusion of depth.
 When you are moving, things that are close to you move quickly whereas things that are very far away may move slowly or not appear to move at all.
-We can use this technique in our game to create really interesting backgrounds.
+We can use this technique in our game to create visually interesting backgrounds.

 To illustrate this, let's draw a box on the screen.
 We will call it `backgroundBox`.